The city’s train system …

 North Long Branch train station (l) and Post Office (r), early 1900s.

 North Long Branch Train Station, 1950s.
-The building housed an ice cream shop when trains stopped after WW II.
+The building housed ice cream shops when trains stopped after WW II.

 North Long Branch Train Station postcard, early 1900s.